canonical/checkbox/checkbox-ng/docs/manpages/plainbox-dev-analyze.rst

     Estimated Duration Report
     -------------------------

-    This report shows if PlainBox would be able to accurately estimate the duration of the session.
+    This report shows if Plainbox would be able to accurately estimate the duration of the session.
 It shows details for both fully automatic and interactive jobs.